pat-rondon/aya/README.md

 Aya: Run a command remotely with local data
 ===========================================

-Aya is used to copy a directory tree to a remote machine and run a command on the remote machine within the copied directory tree.
+Aya is used to sync a directory tree to a remote machine and run a command on the remote machine within the copied directory tree.

-This is useful when the time spent copying the data to the remote machine is dwarfed by the time saved by running on a more powerful machine; for example, I use it to run regression tests on my work desktop while programming on my personal laptop.

 Usage
 -----